Hamilton Academical Football Club was established in 1874 by, as the name suggests, pupils and the rector of Hamilton Academy (1588-1972).

 The Hamilton Academical kit did not feature a badge until 1979, when the current badge was introduced.
 This badge features a shield with three white cinquefoils derived from the Clan Hamilton coat of arms.
 Below is my initial redesign of the Accies’ badge, published on 26 May 2014:Despite my appreciation for the current badge, for this initial design, I thought I’d tidy it up a bit with a new typeface, more balanced rings and a complete redesign of the central shield.
 The white negative space between the helm and the coronet and the white inside the coronet seemed unneccessary to me, so I closed it all off and placed the year of the club’s establishment where the white once was.

 Although I thought that my redesign was an improvement, it simply was not a satisfactory reimagining of the current badge.
-For my 2018 redesign, I drew heavily from the original crest of Hamilton Academy, creating a minimalist ‘HA’ monogram with a singular white cinquefoil:
+For my 2018 redesign, I’ve drawn heavily from the original crest of Hamilton Academy, creating a minimalist ‘HA’ monogram within a shield, topped with a singular white cinquefoil:

 For the shirt redesigns, I went with the Accies’ classic red and white hoops for the home top and a historical and (an admittedly Inter Milan-esque) black and blue-striped away top.
-The away strip also features a more stripped-back variant of the 2018 badge redesign:
+The away strip and both pairs of shorts feature the ‘HA’ monogram alone.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.